 I am absolutely thrilled with how my DIY stained wood shim mirror turned out.
 I know there are a zillion tutorials out there for making mirrors like this.

-8 packs of 12” wood shims (Lowes – $3.87 each)
+- 8 packs of 12″ wood shims (Lowes – $3.87 each)

-electric sander with 150 grit sandpaper
+- Electric sander with 150 grit sandpaper

-gloves and an old t-shirt for staining
+- Gloves and an old t-shirt for staining

-scrap piece of 1/4” luan
+- Scrap piece of 1/4″ luan

-1. I started by sanding each of the 315 wood shims I used.
+I started by sanding each of the 315 wood shims I used.
 You don’t have to do this but some of them are really rough so I thought to make it look as nice as possible I would spend the time sanding them.

-2. Next I stained all of them with the 4 different shades of stain.
+Next I stained all of them with the 4 different shades of stain.
 I didn’t stain the entire thing just the edge I was using, the tip and down the sides (this saved on stain).

 Here are the the colors so you can see the different variances in the wood tones.

-3. I put them together the way I liked them.
-I tried not to make a pattern and be as random as I possibly could – which was hard for me.
+To put them together the way I liked them, I tried not to make a pattern.
+Trying to be as random as I possibly could – which was hard for me.

-5. Then I cut out a circle-ish piece of 1/4” luan with my jigsaw.
+Then I cut out a circle-ish piece of 1/4″ luan with my jigsaw.
 I flipped over all my stacks of shims (so the unfinished side was up) and glued each of them with the Loctite Power Grab together.

-6. The next day I glued the mirror on with the Loctite PL520 Mirror adhesive.
+The next day I glued the mirror on with the Loctite PL520 Mirror adhesive.
 It is very important to use the right kind of adhesive with mirrors or else it can pull up the silvering on the back.